r1b/bqe/README.md

 The most common use cases we've seen for metaprogramming include:

 - Injection of externally generated expressions (especially predicates)
-- Conditional rendering of statements and query expressions
-- Conditional rendering of column expressions
+- Conditional rendering of statements, clauses and column expressions

 Remember that metaprogramming rewrites the query _before_ compilation to Pipe SQL.